hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Hydrogen 86%, Helium 11%, Methane 2%

 **General:** This ice moon of Rescueland is where the Rescuelanders hid on during The War for Rescueland.
+The terrain is characterized by towering ice formations and expansive tundras, interspersed with labyrinthine caves and underground networks formed over millennia.
+These caves were vital for the Rescuelanders; they turned them into makeshift strongholds and supply depots, cleverly camouflaging their operations from enemy forces.

 ## Titan (R)